fastats/learning/performance/2017_06_performance_basics/readme.md

 a += b * c
 ```

-ie, it will multiply two numbers and add to a third, *in a single instruction*.
+ie, it will multiply two numbers and add to a third *in a single instruction*.
 This can be much faster than performing the multiplication and addition
 in separate instructions.